 BEFORE USING THIS BETA CALCULATOR, READ ALL THREE BELOW–they are important:

-(NOTE: you need to put your “total T3″ OR your “free T3″ in the box above FIRST, then put your RT3 result, for all measurements to show up for the RT3 area)
+1) You need to put your “free T3” (or total T3) in the box above FIRST, then put your RT3 result second, for this to work correctly.
+Then your ratio will show up right above–don’t miss it!
+It’s small.

 Your two lab results can come in different units of measure, making it hard for the “math-challenged” to know how to convert the measurements into the same units in order to find the ratio.
 See below about conversion to the same units.

 Does high Free T3 due to pooling cause any problems with the ratio?